-What is Japanese Candlestick?
+What is a Japanese Candlestick?

 As a legendary rice trader of financial instruments, Homma dominated the rice markets and became popular for discovering the candlestick charting method.
 When the Japanese stock market began in the 1870s, local technical analysts incorporated Homma’s candlestick methodology into the trading process.
 American technical analyst Steve Nison introduced the technique to the West through his book “Japanese Candlestick Charting Technique.”
-Japanese Candlestick is now a popular technical indicator that traders use to analyze financial assets.
+Japanese Candlestick charting is now a popular technical indicator that traders use to analyze financial markets.

-How Japanese Candlestick Works
+How Japanese Candlesticks Works

-On the other hand, if the security being traded closed at a lower price than it was opened, the real body is usually filled up or black in color.
-In such a case, the closing price is located at the bottom while the opening price is located at the top.
-Unlike traditional candlesticks, modern candlesticks now replace the white and black colors of the real body with more colors such as red, green and blue.
+If the security being traded closed at a lower price than it opened for the time period, the body is usually filled up or black in color.
+The closing price is located at the bottom of the body and the opening price is located at the top.
+Modern candlesticks now replace the white and black colors of the body with more colors, such as red, green, and blue.
 Traders can choose among the colors when using electronic trading platforms.

 Japanese Candlesticks vs. Bar Charts

+Thank you for reading CFI’s explanation of Japanese Candlesticks.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: